FarmVille: Gameplay

-A player could buy or receive from friends livestock and trees or bushels, such as cherry trees or chickens, which did not wither but instead became ready for harvest for preset amounts of money a set amount of time from their last harvest.
-Trees and livestock could not die.
+A player can buy or receive from friends livestock and trees or bushels, such as cherry trees or chickens, which do not wither but become ready for harvest for preset amounts of money a set amount of time from their last harvest.
+Trees and livestock cannot die.

 In-game purchases

 The two main in-game currencies, Farm Coins and Farm Cash (in FarmVille) or Farm Bucks (in FarmVille 2), were available for purchase from Zynga with real-world money.
 Coins could also be "earned" within the game by completing tasks or selling crops, and could be spent on basic in-game items such as seeds.
 Farm Cash and Farm Bucks were more difficult to acquire within the game, and could not be earned within the farm's economic system, only by special actions like leveling up or completing tasks.
 Farm Cash and Farm Bucks provided a route to acquire further in-game items, such as additional animals for the farm, or to acquire in-game resources like animal feed, water, fuel and power, which were otherwise slow and/or laborious for players to acquire.